Colimits and cocompletions in internal higher category theory: Limits and colimits

-\begin{proof}[{Proof of proposition~\ref{prop:ColimitsGroupoidsExternal}}] Let $\I{J}$ be a small $\BB$-category and let $d\colon A\to \iFun{\I{J}}{\I{C}}$ be a diagram in context $A\in\BB$.
-We want to show that $d$ admits a colimit in $\I{C}$.
-Upon replacing $\BB$ by $\Over{\BB}{A}$, we may assume $A\simeq 1$.
-Note that $\I{J}$ can be obtained as a small colimit of $\BB$-categories of the form $\Delta^n\otimes \I{G}$ for some $n\in\mathbb N$ and some $\I{G}\in\Grpd(\BB)$.
-Note that a category $\I{C}$ has $\Delta^n\otimes \I{G}$-indexed colimits if and only if it has $\I{G}$-indexed colimits since $\Delta^n$ admits a final object.
-Therefore, we may apply proposition~\ref{prop:decompositionColimits} to conclude that $d$ has a colimit in $\I{C}$.
-The argument for the preservation of small colimits is analogous, by making use of proposition~\ref{prop:decompositionPreservationColimits} instead. \end{proof}
+Furthermore it follows from Proposition~\ref{prop:characterisationFinalLimit} that a $\BB$-category $\I{C}$ has $\Delta^n\otimes \I{G}$-indexed colimits if and only if it has $\I{G}$-indexed colimits since $\Delta^n$ admits a final object.
+So if $\I{C}$ admits colimits indexed by constant $\BB$-categories and $\BB$-groupoids $\I{G}$, we may apply Proposition~\ref{prop:decompositionColimits} to conclude that $d$ has a colimit in $\I{C}$.
+The argument for the preservation of small colimits is analogous, by making use of Proposition~\ref{prop:decompositionPreservationColimits} instead. \end{proof}